 The mill visitor center, blacksmith shop and McCourtney’s Store are accessible.
 For additional accessible amenities in Maryland State Parks, visit the Accessibility For All section of this website.

 The Friends of Jerusalem Mill was organized in 1985 to promote the restoration of the mill and adjacent buildings.
 Through the efforts of the Friends group, the new park headquarters and visitor center/museum were dedicated in 1995.
-The Friends have restored the blacksmith shop, the gun shop, the springhouse and the general store with work continuing or planned on other structures.
-An active living history interpretation program gives scheduled access to the restored structures year round.
+The Friends have restored the blacksmith shop, the gun shop, the springhouse and the general store with work continuing or planned on other structures, including the Percy Lee Bank Barn.
+An active living history interpretation program gives scheduled access to the restored structures year-round.
 The village is also the site of a variety of outdoor special events from spring through fall.